 Fixed Cash Base Salary.
 The Company provides executives with a base salary in order to attract and retain executive talent.
 Base salary is designed to be competitive with other organizations and is sensitive to the skill level, responsibility and experience of the executive.
 Base salary for each executive is determined through our external benchmarking process and an internal comparison to other executives at the Company to ensure internal equity.
-Base salary levels are targeted to the middle (50th percentile) of the market, although the Committee considers base salary levels that fall within plus or minus 10% of the market median to be competitive.
+Base salary levels are targeted to the market median, although the Committee considers base salary levels that fall within plus or minus 10% of the market median to be competitive.

 Base salary adjustments are considered and are affected by each executive's individual performance assessment based on a rigorous performance review process.
-This individual process details an executive's annual accomplishments compared to performance expectations established at the outset of each year, and also assesses the individual's behaviors used to achieve the performance level.
+This individual process details an executive's annual accomplishments compared to performance expectations established at the outset of each year and assesses the individual's behaviors used to achieve the performance level.
 The CEO develops and recommends to the Committee annual base salary adjustments for each executive primarily by evaluating the value and impact that each executive has had on the Company's performance during the year.

-The Committee performs a similar comprehensive evaluation of the CEO's performance against predetermined annual operational and strategic goals previously approved by the independent directors of the Board, and determines a recommended annual base salary increase based on the outcome of this evaluation.
+The Committee performs a similar comprehensive evaluation of the CEO's performance against predetermined annual operational and strategic goals previously approved by the independent directors of the Board and determines a recommended annual base salary increase based on the outcome of this evaluation.
 This salary recommendation is then also approved by the independent directors of the Board.
-At its February 2020 meeting, the Committee approved salary increases ranging from 0% to 8.24% for the Named Officers.
-Following these adjustments, salary levels were positioned as follows relative to the market median targeted level: Mr. Vartanian, 2% below median; Mr. Krause, at median; Mr. Blanco 4% below median; Mr. Leenen, 12% below median and Mr. McClaine, 2% above median.
+At its February 2022 meeting, the Committee approved salary increases ranging from 5% to 9% for the Named Officers and certain other key executives.
+Following these adjustments, salary levels were positioned as follows relative to the market median targeted level: Mr. Vartanian, 2% above median; Mr. Krause, at the market median; Mr. Blanco 6% above median; Mr. Leenen, 8% below median; and Ms. Sciullo, 2% below median.

 Performance-Based Annual Cash Incentive.
-The Company provided executives with an annual cash incentive during 2019 based on (a) the MSA Non-CEO Executive Incentive Plan (NCEIP), which directly rewards the accomplishment of key corporate and/or geographical or business unit performance goals, and (b) the CEO Annual Incentive Award Plan (AIAP) which has been approved by shareholders.
+The Company provided executives with an annual cash incentive during 2021 based on the MSA Executive Incentive Plan (EIP), which directly rewards the accomplishment of key corporate and/or geographical or business unit performance goals.
 Additionally, each executive, including the CEO, is eligible for a program known as the "Enhanced Bonus" that rewards participants only when the Company's actual consolidated net income exceeds pre-set board-approved targets.
-Under the Enhanced Bonus feature, annual incentive awards earned under the NCEIP or AIAP, which are each limited to a maximum payout of 150% of target, may be increased from 0% to 50% if the Company's consolidated net income exceeds the target.
+Under the Enhanced Bonus feature, annual incentive awards earned under the EIP, which are each limited to a maximum payout of 150% of target, may be increased from 0% to 50% if the Company's consolidated net income exceeds the target.
 The enhancement is interpolated at performance levels between target and 125% of target.
-For each 1% increase in actual consolidated net income above target, earned awards under the NCEIP and AIAP are increased by 2%.
-For example, at performance of 105% of net income target, the incentive is increased by 10%.
-The incentive is increased by 50% if the Company exceeds the net income target by 25% or more, resulting in a total bonus opportunity which is capped at 200% of target should performance achieve or exceed maximum levels.
+For each 1% increase in actual consolidated net income above target, earned awards under the EIP are increased by 2%.
+For example, at performance of 105% of net income target, the incentive is increased by 50% if the Company exceeds the net income target by 25% or more, resulting in a total bonus opportunity which is capped at 200% of target should performance achieve or exceed maximum levels.
 The Committee believes that the increased performance leverage that the Enhanced Bonus is designed to provide is in the best interests of our shareholders by motivating our senior management to exceed bottom line profitability targets in addition to important Company and business unit performance metrics.
-For 2020, the NCEIP and AIAP were combined into the MSA Executive Incentive Plan.